Posted by Masakim on July 19, 2003

 : : From the archives:

-: : : Sorry about the N-word but that's what it says.
+: : : Sorry about the [word removed in order to comply with Google's Publisher Policy] but that's what it says.
 Some of the abbreviations: Rec. dist. - recorded distribution.
 1st. cit. -- 1st citation.
 ODEP - Oxford Dictionary of English Proverbs.
 CODP - The Concise Oxford Dictionary of Proverbs.

 : : More information from "Wise Words and Wives Tales" by Stuart Flexner and Doris Flexner (Avon Books, New York, 1993): "Don't throw the baby out with the bath water.
 (Don't empty out the baby with.)
 A German proverb of unknown origins, it was current in German at least as early as the seventeenth century, when the astronomer Johannes Kepler included the passage, 'This is a caution.lest you throw out the baby with the bath water,' in Tertius Interveniens' .
 The saying apparently first appeared in English in the writings of Thomas Carlyle, who reported, 'The Germans say, 'You must empty out the bathing-tub, but not the baby along with it.'
 George Bernard Shaw used the proverb in the preface to 'Getting Married' , noting, 'We shall in a very literal sense empty the baby out with the bath.'"

 : : Neither source has a meaning so I'll give it a go.
 Don't take a drastic step to solve a small problem.
 Don't kill a fly with a sledgehammer.
 If your son has a messy room but is otherwise a good kid, don't harp and carp on the subject until he totally breaks off communications.

 : Do not remove a fly from your friend's forehead with a hatchet!